jhbergallo/Java/README.md

 # Java
- - List of methods used in college.
+ - List of methods developed in college using Java.
  - A work still in progress, will be adding more methods during the semester.